karlbuscheck/teaching-distilgpt2-to-cook/README.md

 # Recipe Generation with GPT-2

-This notebook explores how to fine-tune a transformer for a custom text completion task -- specifically, we'll teach GPT-2 to generate full recipe instructions from just a list of ingredients.
+This notebook explores how to fine-tune a **transformer** for a custom text completion task -- specifically, we'll teach GPT-2 to generate full recipe instructions from just a list of ingredients.

 Before the world met ChatGPT, GPT-2 was already showing us what generative AI could do -- if we were paying attention.
-To learn more about this large language model, which was trained on 8 million web pages, check out the official model card on Hugging Face.
+To learn more about this large language model, which was trained on 8 million web pages, check out the official model card on [Hugging Face https://huggingface.co/openai-community/gpt2.](https://huggingface.co/openai-community/gpt2)

 View the full notebook right here: